AhmerAfzal1/AhmerPdfium/README.md

 # PdfViewer

-Android view for displaying PDFs rendered with PdfiumAndroid from API 24
+Android view for displaying PDFs rendered with PdfiumAndroid from API 24.
+This library builds on Ahmer Pdfium (with 16 KB page size support) to provide a modern PDF viewing component.

 ## Installation